Project Alamo´s data-driven marketing campaign won Donald Trump the Presidency

 Project Alamo – a strategy of negative, but relevant Hillary articles that were sniped into the Facebook feeds of uncertain voters.

-In the spring of 2016 Project Alamo began to analyze immense amounts of collected demographic data, statistics on engagement and click-through rate and matched this with the times of Hillary Clinton / Donald Trump’s good and bad news throughout the campaign.
+In the spring of 2016, Project Alamo began to analyze immense amounts of collected demographic data, statistics on engagement and click-through rate and matched this with the times of Hillary Clinton / Donald Trump’s good and bad news throughout the campaign.
 All statistics from months of content-based Facebook Ads were analyzed and evaluated so that target groups would be categorized by the relevance of the post against demographic data from Facebook.
 Facebook uses a pixel that most digital marketing-based websites in the world use.
-It saves information about the visitor, much like Google, and matches, for example, IP number with profiles on Facebook, which are then fed with further information about each user.
+It saves information about the visitor, much like Google, and matches, for example, the IP number with profiles on Facebook, which are then fed with further information about each user.

-The goal of these analyses was to determine which segment of Hillary Clinton’s voters who could be the most susceptible to influence in the presidential election 2016.
+The goal of these analyses was to determine which segment of Hillary Clinton’s voters who could be the most susceptible to influence in the presidential election of 2016.
 Should Project Alamo be able to identify them?
 They could then optimize towards this segment of the target audience with relevant articles and “subtle” influences to get them to

 - Vote for Donald Trump.